jpaulm/drawfbp/README.md

 Tool for Creating and Exploring Flow-Based Programming Diagram Hierarchies

-#### The File Selection function of v2.13.23 had a problem, now fixed in v2.13.24.
+#### Latest release is 2.14.1.
 This can be obtained by searching for DrawFBP on Maven.
 Go to https://search.maven.org/ - then search for DrawFBP (not case-sensitive).
 Download the .jar file from here, and execute using Java Platform SE binary.

 Description
 -----------